 If you’ve done all these things, in most cases that’s all you need to worry about.
 Always focus on making sure your correspondent understands what you need to get across.
 A letter full of empty, polite phrases and no information is of no use to anyone.

-Essential phrases for writing a formal or professional letter or email in French
+Essential phrases for writing a formal or business French letter or email

 There are many formules de politesse – and variations of them – that you might find if you look up “How to write a letter in French” online.
 But in my experience, the ones I’m including here are the ones you really need to know, either because you’ll use them a lot or because you’ll come across them often.